Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 3. Utility and Access

-Some NFTs offer real benefits—like access to communities, events, software, or exclusive content.
+Some NFTs offer practical benefits, such as access to communities, events, software, private content, or loyalty rewards.

 4. Creator Royalties